joezhu1230/immune-cell-population-data-pipeline/README.md

 ## Code structure

 ### `load_data.py`
-Root-level script required by the prompt.
+Root-level script.
 It initializes the SQLite schema and loads the CSV into the four relational tables.

 ### `run_pipeline.py`
 Runs the full analysis pipeline after the database has been created.